ElinaLastovska/tree-map/README.md

 The program uses four helper methods to check if a tree is visible from a particular direction:

-- isSeenFromLeftSide: Checks if the tree is visible from the left side
+- `isSeenFromLeftSide`: Checks if the tree is visible from the left side
-- isSeenFromRightSide: Checks if the tree is visible from the right side
+- `isSeenFromRightSide`: Checks if the tree is visible from the right side
-- isSeenFromUp: Checks if the tree is visible from the top
+- `isSeenFromUp`: Checks if the tree is visible from the top
-- isSeenFromDown: Checks if the tree is visible from the bottom These helper methods use two additional helper methods to determine if a tree is visible horizontally or vertically:
+- `isSeenFromDown`: Checks if the tree is visible from the bottom These helper methods use two additional helper methods to determine if a tree is visible horizontally or vertically:

-- isVisibleVertically: Checks if the tree is visible in a vertical direction
+- `isVisibleVertically`: Checks if the tree is visible in a vertical direction
-- isVisibleHorizontally: Checks if the tree is visible in a horizontal direction The program reads the matrix of tree heights from the map.txt file using the getArray method, which returns a 2D array of integers.
+- `isVisibleHorizontally`: Checks if the tree is visible in a horizontal direction The program reads the matrix of tree heights from the map.txt file using the getArray method, which returns a 2D array of integers.

 The program outputs the number of visible trees using the System.out.println method.